The Bootleg Series Vol. 8: Tell Tale Signs: Rare and Unreleased 1989–2006: Background

 The album spans the recording sessions for Oh Mercy, World Gone Wrong, Time Out of Mind, and Modern Times as well as a number of soundtrack contributions and previously unreleased live tracks from 1989 through 2006.
 The collection also includes a track from an abandoned album Dylan had started to record with David Bromberg in 1992, and Dylan's duet with Ralph Stanley "The Lonesome River".

-Although Under the Red Sky and Good as I Been to You were all recorded during this time period, no tracks from these sessions were included on Tell Tale Signs.
+Although Under the Red Sky (1990), Good as I Been to You (1992), and "Love and Theft" (2001) were all recorded during this time period, no tracks from these sessions were included on Tell Tale Signs.
 An alternate version of "Series of Dreams" was included on Vol. 3 of the Bootleg Series.
 "Dreamin' of You", an outtake from the Time Out of Mind sessions, was offered for free download on Bob Dylan's site and was also sent to radio stations as a promotional single.

 In the first week of October 2008, the entire album was made available in a free streaming format on National Public Radio's official website.

 Reception

 The album entered the Billboard 200 at number 6, becoming Dylan's 17th album to open in the top 10.
 It went on to sell over 600,000 copies.
 Tell Tale Signs currently maintains an 86% positive ("Universal acclaim") rating at Metacritic.
 It was also named the second best album of 2008 by Rolling Stone magazine.

-CBS's announcement that the two-CD set would sell for $18.99 and the three-CD version for $129.99 drew charges of "rip-off pricing" from Dylan biographer Michael Gray and other critics.
+CBS's announcement that the two-CD set would sell for $18.99 and the three-CD version for $129.99 drew charges of "rip-off pricing" from Dylan critic Michael Gray and other commentators.